 The Beginner’s Guide to the French Riviera: Stop Dreaming and Start Packing

-After 17 years of traveling to the French Riviera, every summer, and one very interesting winter and spring, and after being the go-to person among my friends and colleagues for advice about traveling to Paris and Nice, I decided to collect my notes and photographs, and put together my suggestions for the first time traveler to this lovely and romantic coastline, the ever-intoxicating Côte d’Azur.
+After 17 years of travelling to the French Riviera every summer, and one very interesting winter and spring, and after being the go-to person among my friends and colleagues for advice about travelling to Paris and Nice, I decided to collect my notes and photographs and put together my suggestions for the first time traveller to this lovely and romantic coastline, the ever-intoxicating Côte d’Azur.

 Here are a few comments from readers:

 If you want to travel to the south of France and have a fabulous experience, then follow the advice in this book.
 Mary Kay is a seasoned traveler to this beautiful part of the world and can offer you the benefit of her vast experience.
 Having travelled with her here several times l can attest to the fact she offers a wonderful French experience filled with beautiful locales, wonderful food, scenic walks, and worry-free travel.
 I highly recommend her book!
 Ann Fournier

 The Beginner’s Guide is written in a friendly, open style that makes you feel you are talking with a trusted companion.
 There are subtly lyrical moments of writing in this practical guide, and a bright sense of humor that makes it a joy to read.
 Gorgeous photography makes you feel you are already on the French Riviera, and clear information and advice makes you feel ready to pack your bags and go.
 Liza Ketchum

 A winning combination of practicality and beauty – the practical side being the numerous, well-researched tips, and the beauty of it the gorgeous photos all throughout.
 It is well-written and answers every question one could think of as a beginner.
 If I were to “start packing” (and the author is quite encouraging), I’d throw this little guide in my bag.
 Lesley Thomas